malarium/hooksy/README.md

 ## **getBoxModel**

-This method also accepts a fer and provides data on element's measurements.
+This method also accepts a ref and provides data on element's measurements.
 It returns:

 ```
 {